ascalco/aswebsite/content/pages/about.md

 + Evaluate psychometric properties of standardised questionnaires
 + Leverage Behavioural Economics principles to improve users experiences
 + Analyse behavioural data and provide science-driven reccomendations
-+ Automate analysis and reports
-+ Compile thorough competitive analysis and spot gaps in the market
 + Design and analyse behavioral studies and A/B tests
 + Conduct focus groups and structured interviews
 + Design, conduct, and analyse in-person usability tests
++ Automate analyses and reports in R
 + Create neat reports and presentations for non-technical audiences

 All backed up by enthusiasm, empathy, and a scientific approach to problems.